Yilin-Cao-vd21438/EMATM0047-2022-vd21438/README.md

 # EMATM0047-2022-vd21438
 This is the program used in the msc thesis of Yilin Cao-vd21438.

-Webcrawler > WorksCrawler.java is the working main for data collection. <br/>
+Webcrawler > WorksCrawler.java is the working main for data collection.
+Data will be scraped from fan fiction website archiveofourown. <br/>
 Analysis > nlp.py is the working main for data analysis. <br/>

 The NLP Models evaluated are: <br/>